nilijing/Buy-Side-Holdings-Analysis-Based-on-SEC-13F-filings/README.md

 # Buy-Side-Holdings-Analysis-Based-on-SEC-13F-filings
-Scrape and analyze funds’ SEC 13F quarterly reports from the SEC's EDGAR database.
+Scrape and parse funds’ SEC 13F quarterly reports from the SEC's EDGAR database.
 Take 2 funds Blackstone and Two Sigma as examples.

 The database named 'sec_reports' has 3 tables: 'holdings', 'date_records', and 'ciks' are separately for downloading reports, recording reports' dates, and mapping cik to ticker.